Foundation for Alzheimer's research awards record 5m euros to projects

 Stopalzheimer funds scientific research into the causes, prevention and treatment of Alzheimer's and other forms of dementia.
-The 23 projects were selected after a thorough international evaluation process by independent experts and Stopalzheimer's Scientific Advisory Board.
+The 23 winning projects were selected after a thorough international evaluation process by independent experts and Stopalzheimer's Scientific Advisory Board.
 The jury assessed each dossier on its scientific quality and potential impact on patients and their loved ones.

-“This record amount reflects a growing awareness in society of the enormous impact of Alzheimer's,” stated Joost Martens, director of Stopalzheimer.
+“This record amount reflects a growing awareness in society of the enormous impact of Alzheimer's,” said Joost Martens, director of Stopalzheimer.
 “Today, we are investing in ideas that could make a difference tomorrow: from early detection to new treatments that can slow down or even stop the disease."

 Thirteen projects, proposed by established researchers, each receive a grant of 300,000 euros for a three-year research period.
 In addition, Emanuela Pasciuto from the University of Antwerp gets an extra grant of 50,000 euros as the winner of the Young Researcher Award.
-Ten projects, proposed by young researchers, receive a grant of 110,000 euros for a two-year research period.
+Ten projects proposed by young researchers receive a grant of 110,000 euros for a two-year research period.

 #FlandersNewsService | Illustration © PHOTO SCIENCE PHOTO LIBRARY RF